 Both names describe a plant that has been used for cosmetic and medicinal purposes for thousands of years and works just as well today.

 In a study conducted to test the effectiveness of an aloe vera extract cream, the aloe vera extract cream successfully treated 328/396 patients, while the placebo cream treated 28/366 patients.3

 These findings suggest that topically applied aloe vera extract is more effective than placebo treatment.

 It’s simple: Aloe vera is the oldest, and certainly one of the best, skin hydrating ingredients available.
 We’ve used aloe vera in our Salve topical.
 It’s natural, and it works.

-A soothing lotion combined with high-quality CBD oil that hydrates and repairs?
-100 mg of naturally occurring CBD?
+A soothing lotion combined with high-quality hemp oil that hydrates and repairs?

 Give Restore a chance to change your life.
 You can always feel free to call or email us with questions.